Nebraska Liberty Bell replica

 1950 U.S. Savings Bond drive adNewspaper ads promoted the bond drive

-Had the bells been purely a means to an end, the Treasury could have added a cool $104,000 to their coffers, simply by selling them for scrap — no small amount for a department so focused on saving money.
-Regognizing their symbolic and patriotic value, it was decided the bells would be gifted to the states once the bond drive concluded.
+Had the bells been purely a means to an end, the Treasury could have added a cool $104,000 to its coffers simply by selling them for scrap—no small amount for a department so focused on saving money.
+Recognizing their symbolic and patriotic value, it was decided the bells would be gifted to the states once the bond drive concluded.

 As America entered the atomic age, there was little demand for bells.
 As functional bells, they were not really monuments, nor were they terribly useful.
 And they were certainly not easy to move.